 Sales began to pick up.
 Dave Meesam says, "It would seem that at that time, constructing model buildings from bricks and mortar appealed to the toy buying public as it mirrored the reconstruction of many of the towns and cities ravaged by the war."
 Nevertheless, these kits are also quite scarce today because Spears revamped the kits again after only a couple of years.

 In 1953, Spears offered a Farm Kit, with designs for 7 buildings and even a plan for how to lay these out to create the farm as shown on the box.
-To do so would have needed a large number of extra bricks (sold separately in a '2000 Bricks' box!), so I wonder how many people actually made the whole farm!
+To do so would have needed a large number of extra bricks (sold separately in a '2000 Bricks' box, see the accessories page!), so I wonder how many people ever made the whole farm.
 However, this was the largest and most ambitious kit to date (and the most expensive).
 It used the same basic components as Kits 3 and 4, and so I class it as Standard Brickplayer, but it also included some new components - a new size of window, a stable door and a wicket gate.

-I have complete Kits 3 and 4, but only a very partial Farm Kit.
+I have complete Kits 3 and 4, and also a complete Farm Kit.
+All three are essentially pristine.
 Follow the link below to a page with photographs, blueprints and building manuals.

 Kits A and B seem also to have sold well, with plenty being offered for sale online through the likes of Ebay, but times were changing.
 'OO' gauge had overtaken 'O' gauge as the leading format for model railway buyers, and with advances in plastics children were finding newer construction toys much easier and quicker to build with.
 Spears had ceased production of Brickplayer by the mid-1960s.

 I have complete copies of all three of these kits.
+My Kit B is pristine, while Kits A and C are completed.
 Follow the link below to a page with photographs, blueprints and building manual.

 More links: This Brickplayer website sits within my personal website tonyohagan.co.uk.
 The links below provide access to the other parts of my website.